Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Learning to Warm-Start with Graph Neural Networks

-In this section, we present a learning framework based on GNNs to learn the optimal terminal time $t_i^{f,*}$.
-GNN have been successfully employed in different applications for multi-agent coordination, such as learning binary solutions in multi-agent mixed-integer convex programming; see \citep{le2025multirobot}, multi-agent reinforcement learning; see \citep{goeckner2024graph}.
-To this end, we propose using we utilized the GraphSAGE convolution (SageConv) architecture; see \citep{hamilton2017inductive}, to incorporate the graph-structured data into learning the mapping from the problem parameters $\{ \bbsym{\theta}_i \}_{i \in \AAA(t)}$ to the optimal terminal time $\{ t_i^{f*} \}_{i \in \AAA(t)}$.

-We define the vector of problem parameters for each \CAV{i} as $\bbsym{\theta}_i = [p_i, v_i, \bbsym{o}_i^\top]^\top$ where $\bbsym{o}_i$ is a one-hot encoding of the lane index.
-Note that given the predicted optimal terminal time, we can fully determine the optimal trajectory by \eqref{eq:optimalTrajectory} and \eqref{eq:phi_i}.
-We first define the graph for the system as follows. \begin{definition} (Graph) Let $\GGG = (\VVV, \EEE)$ be the graph to model the network of CAVs, in which $\VVV = \AAA(t)$ and $\EEE \subset \AAA(t) \times \AAA(t)$ be the node and edge sets, respectively.
-We consider that the edge set is constituted by pairs of CAVs sharing lateral or rear-end safety constraints. \end{definition}
+In this section, we present a GNN-based learning framework for predicting the optimal terminal time $t_i^{f,*}$.
+GNNs have been successfully employed in different applications for multi-agent coordination, such as learning binary solutions in multi-agent mixed-integer programming; see \citep{le2025multirobot}, multi-agent reinforcement learning; see \citep{goeckner2024graph}.
+To this end, we use GINEConv, an extension of the graph isomorphism network (GIN) architecture that explicitly incorporates edge features; see \citep{xu2019how,hu2020pretraining}.
+We first define the graph as follows. \begin{definition} (Graph representation) Let $\GGG = (\VVV, \EEE)$ be the graph representing the network of CAVs, in which $\VVV = \AAA(t)$ and $\EEE \subset \AAA(t) \times \AAA(t)$ are the node and edge sets, respectively.
+We consider a directed edge set in which a directed edge $(i,j) \in \EEE$ is included if \CAV{i} is assigned higher priority than \CAV{j} in the decision sequence, \ie $s_i < s_j$, and the two CAVs are coupled by either a lateral safety constraint or a rear-end safety constraint. \end{definition}